foglio1024/tcc-stub/README.md

 # tcc-stub

-tera-proxy module for TCC interaction
+TERA Toolbox module for TCC interaction.

+This module will be automatically downloaded by TERA Toolbox if you already installed TCC via `Get More Mods` tab.